-The covered one Mercato di Civitavecchia at the Piazza Regina Margherita offers traditional regional products and goods of all kinds.
+The covered Mercato di Civitavecchia on the Piazza Regina Margherita offers traditional regional products and goods of all kinds.
 The fish market takes place daily in an adjacent hall.

 Civitavecchias beach with the seafront promenade

-The lake promenade begins behind the Forte Michelangelo.
-On the sprawling Piazza della Vita a lot is offered to locals and visitors.
-Bars, kiosks, play equipment for children, rides, temporary exhibitions and more.
+The lake promenade begins behind Forte Michelangelo.
+The spacious Piazza della Vita has a lot to offer locals and visitors alike.
+Bars, kiosks, children's play equipment, fairground rides, temporary exhibitions and much more.

-The eye-catcher of the square is the more than seven meter high sculpture of a couple kissing.
-The scene is based on a world famous photo that was taken in Times Square in New York.
-It shows a couple celebrating the unconditional surrender of Japan in World War II with a long kiss in September 1945.
-The sculpture created by Seward Johnson is logically called "Unconditional surrender - Unconditional surrender".
+The eye-catcher of the square is the more than seven meter high sculpture of a kissing couple.
+The scene is modeled after a world famous photograph taken in Times Square in New York.
+It shows a couple celebrating Japan's unconditional surrender in World War II with a long kiss in September 1945.
+The sculpture created by Seward Johnson is consequently called "Unconditional Surrender".